SatrunsDream/poweroutages_analysis/README.md

   height="600"
   frameborder="0"
 ></iframe>
-**The graph above of monthly outaages shows the umber of outages that occurred in each month provides valuable insights into the seasonal trends and patterns of power outages.
+**The graph above shows the number of outages that occurred in each month provides valuable insights into the seasonal trends and patterns of power outages.
 By visualizing the monthly distribution of outages, we can identify whether certain times of the year are more prone to power disruptions.**

 <iframe